 Hey, if you found this post useful, save it for later on Pinterest!

 Disclaimer: The creation of this post was sponsored by Czech Tourism.
-We also received support from Eurail, Bohemian Hostels, Eating Prague, and Prague City Tourism.
+We also received support during our trip to Prague from Eurail, Bohemian Hostels, Eating Prague, and Prague City Tourism.
 All opinions, bad puns involving usage of the word “Czech,” and other inaccuracies or flaws are entirely my own and totally not their fault.